RandomStudio/tether-lidar2d-consolidation-rs/README.md

 For now, we are using [msgpack-simple](https://crates.io/crates/msgpack_simple) which warns that it is "not as performant as static solutions" but seems much easier to use as a starting point.

 ### Clustering
-We tried the most popular crate [kddbscan], but although this may well be more "accurate" it seems to run far too slowly.
+We tried the [kddbscan](https://crates.io/crates/kddbscan), but although this may well be more "accurate" it seems to run far too slowly.
 In any case, this is a very different algorithm from the DBSCAN used in the OG Agent.

 We then settled for the more humble (but apparently much more performant) [petal-clustering](https://crates.io/crates/petal-clustering).
 This in turn requires something called [ndarray](https://docs.rs/crate/ndarray/0.15.6) which seems very similar (and likely based on) [numpy](https://numpy.org/) for Python.

 For now, we use the DBSCAN method as per the OG Agent, but in future it might be worth tested the other supported mode in this library, [HDbscan](https://docs.rs/petal-clustering/0.5.1/petal_clustering/struct.HDbscan.html) which may be faster still (see [the paper](https://dl.acm.org/doi/abs/10.1145/3448016.3457296)).

+Another possibility might be the library [linfa-clustering](https://crates.io/crates/linfa-clustering).

 ## Notes on implementation
 - As with OG Agent, the serial string for the LIDAR device is extracted from the topic, specifically the `agentIdOrGroup` part in `lidar2d/{agentIdOrGroup}/scans`